 Final Thoughts on the Discovery Island Trails

 The Discovery Island Trails at Animal Kingdom are a real treat to experience on your visit.
-When you are on the trails there’s also an opportunity to inspect all of the different wood carvings on the Tree of Life up close and personal.
-The Tree of Life at the Animal Kingdom stands over 145 feet tall and features more than 300 animal carvings.
-You can read more about it here on Disney’s site if you like.
+When you are on the trails, you can inspect the different wood carvings on the Tree of Life up close and personal.

-If you think of the Tree of Life as only a beautiful centerpiece to see in the distance or have your family photo made in front of then you are really missing out.
-The Animal Kingdom is more of an experience park with a few exceptions like Pandora, World of Avatar, and rides like Expedition Everest.
+If you think of the Tree of Life as only a beautiful centerpiece to see in the distance or have your family photo made in front of, then you are missing out.
+Animal Kingdom is more of an experience park with a few exceptions like Pandora, World of Avatar, and rides like Expedition Everest.

-If you are looking for more information, we specialize in providing information about resorts, check out our full list of Walt Disney Hotel Reviews.
+If you want more information, we specialize in providing information about resorts.
+Check out our complete list of Disney World Hotel Reviews.
 Some of our favorites in the area include:

 - Disney’s Animal Kingdom Lodge Review